DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 ![](richedit.png)

-### AI-powered extension for HTML Editor
+### Enable AI-powered extension for HTML Editor

-AI-powered extension for HTML Editor adds AI-related commands in the editor's toolbar.
+AI-powered extension for HTML Editor adds AI-related commands to the editor's toolbar.

 Declare DxHtmlEditor's `AdditionalSettings` and populate it with commands in the following manner: